Dextra Group | Reliable Connections

 Finally, headed bars were mounted onto the reinforcement bar end, drastically reducing rebar congestion.

-The commercial operation of Unit-3 is expected to be in March 2021 while its twin unit, Unit-4, is anticipated a year later after.
+The commercial operation of Unit-3 is expected to be in March 2021 while its twin unit, Unit-4, is anticipated to start a year later.

 Sources of images: https://en.wikipedia.org/wiki/Kakrapar_Atomic_Power_Station, https://www.nucnet.org/news/kakrapar-3-indigenous-phwr-achieves-first-criticality-7-3-2020, https://www.asiavillenews.com/article/a-look-at-the-kakrapar-3-reactor-54367